devgateway/amp-portal/wp-react-lib/README.md

 React UI ->> React UI: Render component using ReactDOM.render
 ```
 ### Embeddable Components
-To create an embeddable compoment you need
+To create an embeddable component you need
-- Create your react component
+- Create your React component
-- Add a route that exposes your compoment without your ui layout
+- Add a route that exposes your component without your ui layout
 - Create a wordpress plugin that wraps your component and put it available as a wordpress block.

 Please look at **wp-react-example-advanced** and **wp-react-blocks-plugin**